 Tina B. Tessina, Ph.D., a licensed psychotherapist, agrees.

 “Drawing friends into the family circle is just the latest version of the old, time-honored extended family,” explains the author of Money, Sex and Kids: Stop Fighting about the Three Things That Can Ruin Your Marriage.
 “Human beings are social creatures; we don’t do well in isolation.”

 So, if you don’t have a close relationship to your family, they live far away, or you simply don’t have family, friends can fill that basic human need for a close-knit group to lean on for support, laugh with and share life’s ups and downs.

 The family you make

-“Last Thanksgiving was one of my favorites,” recalls Julie Rose, a Royal Oak mother of three.
+“Last Thanksgiving was one of my favorites,” recalls Julie Rose, a Royal Oak mother of three, a few years ago.
 Rose invited over a couple good friends and their children to join her for a laidback feast.

-“Everyone brought something to share, so one person didn’t have to make the whole thing,” says Rose.
+“Everyone brought something to share, so one person didn’t have to make the whole thing,” Rose remembers.
 The group of three families with a combined total of six kids sat around the dinner table, eating, talking and enjoying their time together.
 For Rose, who’s an only child and whose parents are both deceased, getting together with “family” means being with her friends.

 Making a family out of a group of great friends is something that’s been done for years in the gay community, says Frederick Barnes of Royal Oak.
-He and his partner, Jonathan Davies, have been together for 24 years.
+He and his partner, Jonathan Davies, have been together for nearly 30 years.

 “Jon and I both became pariahs in our families when we came out, and that’s not unusual,” says Barnes.
 “We’re among a lot of gay people who created their own family when the one we were born into turned their backs on us.”